defencedog/orangepi3b_v2.1/peripherals/README.md

 <img src="BT-WIFI.jpg" width="500" />

-I bought both of these the blue one [left] is BT4.X & WIFI 2.5GHz while the green one [right] is BT5.X & WIFI 5.0GHz.
+I bought both of these the blue one [left] is BT4.X & WIFI 2.5GHz while the green one [right] is BT4.X & WIFI 5.0GHz.
 Buy the **right** one as the BT / WIFI is superb just use USB3 port to plug it for stability.
+BT versions can be identified [AskUbuntu](https://askubuntu.com/a/591813)

 You can see WIFI connection information using `iwconfig`